 The Associate in Arts (A.A.) degree in Liberal Arts is designed for students planning to transfer to a four-year college or university.
 The degree program includes 45 credits of General Education courses plus elective courses for a minimum total of 64 credits.
 General Education courses must be selected from the official list of Approved General Education Courses.
+All first-time, full-time students must complete, FYES 155, First Year Experience Seminar, during their first year of enrollment.
 When selecting electives, students may take courses that interest them.
 The Liberal Arts degree can include no more than 6 credits of business courses.